matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

 Some issues I discovered while writing or applying this MSC.
 These are listed here as points open to discuss further.

-#### Implicit Support for content key

-This MSC requires servers to implicitly support to store the new `content` key along the already existing `order` key for room tags.
-Probably a further MSC is required to define that tags may either:
-- can contain any additional metadata in form of more JSON keys (like `content`) OR
-- can contain an additional string with the key `content`.
-I left this out of this MSC because I am not sure if that change requires an additional MSC and so I want to first discuss this further in reference to this MSC.

 #### Non-unique DM room